jsfmu/floor-decor-agent/fnd-agent-local/docs/architecture/LLDs/README.md

-# 🔧 Low-Level Design Diagrams (Draw.io)
+# 🔧 Low-Level Design

-This directory contains Draw.io (.dio) diagrams for each core component of the **Floor & Decor Agent** system.
+This directory contains the Low Level Design Documentation for each core component of the **Floor & Decor Agent** system.
 Click any link below to open the diagram directly in [draw.io](https://app.diagrams.net/).

 ---